urani-trade/solana-dev-onboarding-rs/demos/frontend/04_wallets_tx/README.md

 <br>

-* Create a bar in the top, with a button to connect to a wallet:
+* Create a bar at the top, with a button to connect to a wallet:

 <br>